MatthewGerber/raspberry-py/docs/brushed-dc-motor.md

 ### Two-Stator Two-Coil Polarities

-This is just like the two-stator four-coil design except that the magnets run along one axis instead of two.
 The red Xs in the figure below show parts that are not actually present in this design.
 The green arrows show the directions that the washers should turn when winding each coil.
 As shown, the washers on either end turn in the same direction.
 This means that the drill direction will remain the same throughout the entire winding procedure.

 ![two-stator-two-coil](brushed-dc-motor/washers-complete-2-stator-2-coil.png)